 USAID/El Salvador fosters increased trade and economic opportunities for small and medium businesses.
-To accomplish this, USAID supports job creation as well as successful implementation of the Central America-Dominican Republic-United States Free Trade Agreement (CAFTA-DR) – an important tool that can contribute to poverty reduction.
+To accomplish this, USAID supports job creation and successful implementation of the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) – an important tool that can contribute to poverty reduction.

-USAID supports the development of laws and policies that promote trade and investment and which lay the foundation for a sound macro economic environment.
-By supporting a sound fiscal policy and well-administered tax system, for example, USAID helps El Salvador to increase revenue for social and public sector investments.
+USAID supports the development of laws and policies that promote trade and investment and which lay the foundation for a sound macroeconomic environment.
+By supporting a sound fiscal policy and well-administered tax system, USAID helps El Salvador increase revenue for social and public sector investments.
 USAID also helps the country to benefit from CAFTA-DR by creating programs to foster a policy environment conducive to private sector growth, increased investment, and a strengthened skilled labor force.
 Trade capacity building activities increase the productivity and efficiency of small and medium enterprises.

 USAID/El Salvador also works with municipalities that seek to eliminate local constraints to greater growth and investment.
 USAID’s work at the municipal level is expected to leverage other resources while focusing on developing the potential of local attractions, opportunities, and strengths.

 - Increases government revenues for social investments

 - Improves capacity to negotiate and implement trade agreements

 - Reduces barriers to trade, investment, and market integration

 - Improves commercial laws and regulations to be more consistent with international commitments and prevailing practices